Our Story So Far

 - In 2012, an FCC license became available for an NCE (Non-commercial educational) FM license for 90.1 FM covering all of Boulder Creek and surrounding areas.
 A group of San Lorenzo Valley community members began to discuss plans to support the BCRPD in purchasing the license.
 The community members had several meetings and were excited to begin broadcasting.

-After a year of steadily building infrastructure and pre-programming some original shows in a small room above Jenna Sue’s coffee shop, KBCZ then moved to a small room (the closet!) at the Boulder Creek Recreation Center in May of 2015
+In May of 2015 after a year of steadily building infrastructure and pre-programming some original shows in a small room above Jenna Sue’s coffee shop, KBCZ then moved to a small room (the closet!) at the Boulder Creek Recreation Center .
+Tim Welch departed the station in March of 2015 at the request of the Boulder Creek Recreation and Park District.

 In 2015 we were very happy to have our own dedicated space, even if it was initially a closet, it became our working studio.
 In May of 2015, Tina Davey was hired by The Boulder Creek Recreation District as Station Manager for KBCZ and Paul Nanna was named Technical Director.
 July of 2015 under the technical direction of Paul Nanna, KBCZ began to stream limited content on-line at kbcz.org.
 These early pre-recorded shows were produced by Mike D, Jeff Smith(Uncle Jeffro), Bruce Bellochio(Brookdale Bluegrass Bruce)and Sean Greedy(The Ozzy Freak of Boulder Creek).